codyngpriest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 12. More Directories
 # This script creates a directory called my_dir with permissions 751 in the working directory.
+13. Change group
+# This script changes the group owner to school for the file hello